4teamwork/ftw.upgrade/README.rst

 ``self.update_security(obj, reindex_security=True)``
     Update the security of a single object (checkboxes in manage_access).
     This is usefuly in combination with the ``ProgressLogger``.
-    It is possible to not reindex the object security in the catalog (``allowedRolesAndUsers``).
+    It is possible to skip reindexing the object security in the catalog (``allowedRolesAndUsers``).
 This speeds up the update but should only be disabled when there are no changes for the ``View`` permission.